albertyw/apple_dep_client/README.md

 There is an example script at `example/example.rb` which can be run against Apple's DEP simulator.
-You'll need to download the simulator binary and run it by `path/to/depsim start -p 80 example/depsim_config.json`.
-You can then run the script using `bundle exec ruby example/example.rb`.
+You'll need to download the simulator binary and run it with `path/to/depsim start -p 80 example/depsim_config.json`.
+You can then run the script using `bundle exec ruby example/example.rb`.  `example.rb` can of course be edited to use real DEP keys for manual DEP work (but be careful to keep the keys secret).